-Annual scientific meetings commenced and these meetings remain a significant feature in the today's PSNZ calendar.
-The meetings featured New Zealand and overseas experts in child health, papers on current topics of interest were presented and positive relationships were established with various agencies, including relevant Government Departments.
-The PSNZ has always striven to promote undergraduate and postgraduate teaching of Paediatrics and played a significant role in persuading Government and the University of Otago to establish the first Chair in Paediatrics in NZ to which Professor J W Watt was appointed in 1967.
+Annual Scientific Meetings (ASM) commenced and these meetings remain a significant feature in today's PSNZ calendar.
+The meetings featured New Zealand and overseas experts in child health, papers on current topics of interest were presented, and positive relationships were established with various agencies, including relevant Government Departments.
+The PSNZ has striven to promote undergraduate and postgraduate teaching of Paediatrics, and played a significant role in persuading Government and the University of Otago to establish the first Chair in Paediatrics in NZ, to which Professor J W Watt was appointed in 1967.

 Initially the majority of PSNZ members were paediatricians.
-In 2000 the Constitution was amended, and membership of the Society is now "open to people who are eligible for inclusion on the Medical Council Specialist Register as Paediatricians or Paediatric Surgeons or are nurses, medical practitioners, or allied health professionals who hold current registration with their regulatory body and who have achieved a post-graduate qualification recognized by the society and who have specialized in the field of child health for a minimum of 5 years".
-This has enabled the Annual Scientific Meetings to be multi-disciplinary, reflects today's paediatric practices, provides a stronger community voice, has credibility with Government agencies and is a world leader in multidisciplinary membership of a professional organisation.
+The Constitution has been amended several times since 2000, and membership of the Society is now open to “nurses, medical practitioners or allied health professionals who hold current registration with their regulatory body, and managers, purchasers/commissioners and public servants involved in child health policy, who have demonstrated evidence of ongoing education in child and youth health, are recognised by member colleagues of the Society as being committed, are contributing to child and youth health, and whose applications are endorsed by the Council.
+This has enabled the Annual Scientific Meetings to be multi-disciplinary, reflects today's paediatric practices, provides a stronger community voice, has credibility with Government agencies, and is a world leader in multidisciplinary membership of a professional organisation.

-A number of other initiatives have been promoted and supported by PSNZ including the KidsHealth website - www.kidshealth.org.nz, NZ Telemedicine (formally Telepaediatrics), NZ Paediatric Surveillance Unit - http://www.otago.ac.nz/nzpsu/ and NZ Child & Youth Epidemiology Service www.otago.ac.nz/nzcyes/
+A number of other initiatives have been promoted and supported by PSNZ and the MOH including the KidsHealth website, NZ Paediatric Surveillance Unit, NZ Child & Youth Epidemiology Service and until recently, NZ Telemedicine.